 Parking Tip: The museum has a free parking lot located on Camp Bowie Blvd.
 If it's full there is paid to park located at the Will Rogers Memorial Center.

 Check Out Museums in the Fort Worth Cultural District

 Learning something during Spring Break wouldn't be a bad thing!
 I love the Kimball.
-The kids might also enjoy the Fort Worth Museum of Science and History.
-Follow the link for details on all venues.
+The kids might also enjoy the Fort Worth Museum of Science and History..

-Cosmic Jump is a hoppening place (pun intended) where you can burn off some calories and have a lot of fun.
+A cosmic jump is a happening place (pun intended) where you can burn off some calories and have a lot of fun.
 They have a variety of jumping equipment including both dodgeball and slam dunk trampolines.
 At night you can glow on the trampolines with live DJ’s, an incredible sound system, and blacklights.
 Be sure to wear your favorite LED or glow-in-the-dark jewelry (or you can buy there).
 This is great for Spring Breakers of all ages.

 Cosmic Jump, 1300 N. Central Expressway, Suite 300, Allen, Texas 75013.
 214-383-1400.
 New Lewisville location I-35 and SH 121 near Chili's, 972-315-0234.